Hazards in Manufacturing Industry | TECH EHS

 Fall From Heights

 Fall protection violations remain on top of the list of safety violations in the year 2019 – 6010 violations were reported[1].
 Even a fall from six feet can prove deadly when landing on the wrong body part or surface.
 Spinal, head, or neck injuries are common, regardless of height, and can leave a worker severely disabled or fatal.
-An informed choice of equipment and knowledge can safeguard workers from potential falls—proper PPE, comprehensive training, instructions, and guidance are hence necessary.
+An informed choice of equipment and knowledge can safeguard workers from potential falls—proper PPE, comprehensive training, and adherence to factory safety rules can help safeguard workers from falls.

 Electrical safety

-When risks and industrial hazards in the manufacturing industry are properly identified, manufacturing hazards like working around electricity on a job site can be made safe.
+Among the significant safety hazards in the manufacturing industry, electrical risks are hazardous.
 Common electrical manufacturing hazards that put industrial workers at risk are overhead powerhead lines, damaged tools and equipment, improper grounding and exposure to electrical parts, damaged insulations, and wet conditions.
+Identifying and mitigating these manufacturing safety risks through training and best practices ensures compliance with safety in the industry standards.

 Lockout Tagout-Tryout (LOTOTO)

 LOTOTO has been considered one of the safest methods of isolating equipment prior to its repair and maintenance.
 Its main purpose is to protect employees from accidental re-energization of equipment that has the potential to cause injuries or fatalities.
-As this is imperative in ensuring a safe lockout, thorough training on the method and usage of the appropriate devices is essential.
+As this is imperative in ensuring a safe lockout, proper training and adherence to factory safety rules are essential for effective implementation.

 Machine Guarding

 OSHA statistics claim that workers who operate and maintain machinery suffer approximately 18,000 amputations, lacerations, crushing injuries, abrasions, and over 800 deaths per year.
-Poor machine guarding has a direct correlation with these statistics.
-Hence, guarding workers against hazards caused by moving parts within the equipment or machines is necessary to stay compliant, achieve maximum efficiency and productivity, and, most importantly, for employee well-being.
+Poor guarding is one of the most overlooked safety hazards in the manufacturing industry.
+Hence, guarding workers against hazards caused by moving parts within the equipment or machines enhances manufacturing safety and reduces workplace risks.

 Powered Industrial vehicles (PIVs)

 Known as forklifts, power jacks, lift trucks, and reach trucks, these are the most common vehicles seen on worksites, often used to raise, lower, or remove small and large objects on pallets or in boxes, crates, or other containers.
 Incidents involving PIVs that result in injuries and damage to public property are primarily due to a lack of training or working within an instruction-based environment.
-Many workers who use the equipment for longer durations tend to take shortcuts around safe procedures.
-Training, worker protection, awareness of the immediate surroundings, and correct handling of loads are some preventive measures that can help employees around these versatile pieces of equipment.
+Workers who neglect factory safety rules or take shortcuts around protocols increase accident risks.
+Practical training and awareness of surroundings can significantly improve safety in the manufacturing industry.

 Conclusion

-TECH EHS safety animation can walk you through the risks and health hazards in the manufacturing industry at a workplace, creating awareness and emphasizing safety for all.
+TECH EHS safety animation can help you create awareness of safety hazards in the manufacturing industry.
 Remember, preventive steps for all the above hazards and escalating health and safety in manufacturing consume a little extra time—regular inspections, effective training, or appropriate PPEs.
 However, that extra time can avert a potential incident and prevent an on-site worker from experiencing painful downtime.
+Prioritizing manufacturing safety and implementing robust factory safety rules ensures a safer, more productive work environment.

 So now, if it is to be noticed what are two common workplace hazards within the manufacturing sector?
 We know that there are not two but five or more things that the manufacturing sector needs to be safe of!